-Greewich Mean Time is mean or average solar time at the Prime Meridian, 0 degrees longitude, in Greenwich, in the south-east of London, England, UK.
-At noon, when the sun is straight above Greenwich, the clock at the Royal Observatory shows 12.00.
+Greewich Mean Time is mean or average solar time at the Prime Meridian, 0 degrees longitude, in Greenwich, south-east of London, England, UK.
+At noon, when the sun is straight above Greenwich meridian, the clock at the Royal Observatory shows 12.00.

 GMT is not just a certain clock time, but something else too.
 So, what is GMT?

-The rest of clocks in the UK will show the same time as the time at the Royal Observatory clock only when Daylight Saving Time is not in use.
+The rest of clocks in the UK will show the same time as the time at the Royal Observatory clock only when Daylight Saving (DST) is not in use.